Jithendra-Jithu/to-do-list/README.md

 ![100%](https://progress-bar.dev/100/?title=Done)

-This project is written in HTML, CSS and Javascript that helps Jens finish the tasks.
+This project is written in HTML, CSS and Javascript that help me to finish the tasks.

 ## Result: